adam-hanna/arrayOperations/README.md

 Limited to arrays of strings, but the code can be easily changed to accept any type.

 ## Performance

+Here's how well it performs in an ubuntu vm on my personal laptop. vm was given 6 cores (3 virtual) @ 2.40 GHz and 8 GB of ram.

 **Trials**

 | type	| n	| ms	| us / n |